adrifernandev/adrifernandev/README.md

 Welcome to my GitHub playground! 🚀

 ## 🧑‍💻 About Me
-I'm Adri Fernandez, an Android Developer soaring through the digital skies.
-Currently, I'm crafting code and shaping experiences at Vueling Airlines. ✈️ By day, I'm turning caffeine into code; by night, I'm exploring the latest in tech and dreaming up new projects.
+I'm Adri Fernandez, an Android Developer.
+Currently, I'm crafting code and shaping experiences at Vueling Airlines.

 ## 🚀 What I'm Up To
 🔧 Currently working as an Android Developer at Vueling Airlines.